 4.2.4 Season scores will be accumulative, for a total score which will be used for the invitation to the same GRAND SLAM Championship as in the two-day NRL Hunter series.
 Example if you shoot 3 matches and get 100 pts per match you now have 300 pts.
 If the next hunter shoots 5 matches and gets 80 pts per match they now have 400 pts and will get the invite to the Grand Slam before you.

 WHY this scoring system?
-NRLH1 incentivizes people to compete more and reward them for their investment in themselves and dedication to the game.
-If someone shoots 10 matches in a year good for them, they should be more than qualified to compete in the Grand Slam.
-If the seasoned shooter only competes in a few matches and does well but is not actively supporting the community by competing, then they have less “skin in the game”.
+SIG SAUER HUNTER GAMES incentivizes people to compete more and reward them for their investment in themselves and dedication to the game.
+If someone shoots 10 matches in a year, good for them, they should be more than qualified to compete in the Grand Slam.
+If the seasoned hunter only competes in a few matches and does well but is not actively supporting the community by competing, then they have less “skin in the game”.

 WHAT IF there are not enough matches around me?
 Talk to your local MD’s and ask them to host more matches.

 4.3 Championship Qualification

 4.3.1 To qualify for the Grand Slam Championship, the hunter must be a SIG SAUER HUNTER GAMES member.
 Hunters may compete in as many competitions as they like.

 4.3.2 Series points will be tallied by the SIG SAUER HUNTER GAMES Series

 4.3.4 For the GRAND SLAM Championship 15 invites shall be from the SIG SAUER HUNTER GAMES series and remaining from the two-day NRL Hunter series.

 4.3.5 The SIG SAUER HUNTER GAMES Staff will be allotted 5 spots to be awarded as they see fit.